Gen Con: Issues

 2008 was a tumultuous year, legally, for Gen Con LLC.
 On January 10, Lucasfilm filed a lawsuit against them, claiming breach of contract, conversion, and unjust enrichment over Celebration IV, held in 2006.
 The suit also claims Gen Con failed to give the money raised at a charity auction held at the event to the Make-A-Wish Foundation.
 Gen Con filed a counter-suit claiming Lucasfilm had no basis for their claims and owed money to Gen Con.

-On February 15, 2008, Gen Con LLC announced that it had filed for Chapter 11 bankruptcy protection, citing "significant unforeseen expenses associated with ... externally licensed events".
+In February 2008, Gen Con LLC announced that it had filed for Chapter 11 bankruptcy protection, citing "significant unforeseen expenses associated with ... externally licensed events".
 As a result of the bankruptcy filing, the Lucasfilm lawsuit was delayed until November 19, 2008.
 Gen Con Indy 2008 was held as planned.

-On November 20, 2008, a letter of intent to purchase Gen Con LLC's assets was filed with the bankruptcy court.
+In November 2008, a letter of intent to purchase Gen Con LLC's assets was filed with the bankruptcy court.
 It announced that a to-be-formed company called Gen Con Acquisition Group would purchase Gen Con LLC., for an amount equal to Gen Con LLC's outstanding debt.
 Gen Con's president, Adrian Swartout, described the letter as "suspiciously cryptic" and concluded that the offer "is not in the best interest of our creditors".
 Gen Con rejected the hostile takeover bid, and the bankruptcy court allowed Gen Con to emerge from bankruptcy in January 2009, 11 months after it had entered Chapter 11.

 In 2008, Christian Children's Fund was reported to have turned down $17,398 from a GenCon Live Game Auction, during that year's Gen Con.
 The donation was made in honor of Gary Gygax, who died in 2008, and was a frequent donor to CCF.
 Some individuals within the gaming community expressed disappointment about the decision; author and game designer Rich Burlew, for example, called it "insulting," and the response by gamers led both the CCF and Gen Con to issue official statements explaining what had happened.
 As a result of the misunderstanding, Gen Con chose to support a different charity.